VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 Then, reads new data from VictoriaMetrics, according to schedule, and invokes its model to compute “anomaly score” for each data point.
 The anomaly score ranges from 0 to positive infinity.
-Values less than 1.0 are considered “not anomaly”, values greater or equal than 1.0 are considered “anomalous”, with greater values corresponding to larger anomaly.
+Values less than 1.0 are considered “not an anomaly”, values greater or equal than 1.0 are considered “anomalous”, with greater values corresponding to larger anomaly.
-Then, VMAnomaly pushes the metric to vminsert (under user-configured metric name, optionally preserving labels).
+Then, VMAnomaly pushes the metric to vminsert (under the user-configured metric name, optionally preserving labels).
-The writer is also pluggable, users can supply their own writers.

 ## Usage
-Script accepts only one parameter -- config file path:
+The vmanomapy accepts only one parameter -- config file path:

 ```sh
 python3 vmanomaly.py config_zscore.yaml